 The h-index is the most commonly used metric and is based on a formula that includes the “X” number of an author’s publications and the number of citations that have been cited at least “X” number of times.
 For example, an author with an h index = 10 has 10 publications that have been cited at least 10 times.

 Therefore, the concept of “publish or perish”, which is based on publication count, is no longer entirely relevant.
 Now, you should be thinking “publish and promote or perish”, as citation count is considered equally important.
-Your paper will not be cited if it has not been read.
-And, with more than 2.5 million articles published each year, getting fellow researchers and academics to find and read your papers has become increasingly difficult.
+Your article will not be cited if it has not been read.
+And, with more than 2.5 million articles published each year, getting fellow researchers and academics to find and read your articles has become increasingly difficult.

 Keywords, title, and abstract